-11.3.5 Running a Yara scan from a log
+11.3.6 Running a Yara or IoC scan from a log

-If a log indicates that a process or file is potentially dangerous, you can configure a Yara scan to look up the process or file on the agent.
+If a log indicates that a process or file is potentially dangerous, you can configure a Yara or loC scan to look up the process or file on the agent.

-- 1. In the Agent logs panel, select a log and click on Create a task.
-The task panel appears and the agent to which the log applies will be automatically - 2.
-Follow the procedure in Running a scan on demand to finish the configuration and run the
+- 1. In the Agent logs panel, select a log and click on Tasks. - Select the scan type.
+The task panel appears and the agent to which the log applies will be automatically selected. - Follow the procedure in Running a Yara scan on demand or Running IoC scans on demand to finish the configuration and run the scan.

-11.3.6 Reading logs of offline agents
+11.3.7 Reading logs of offline agents